Weenkus/data-what-now/README.md

 # [DataWhatNow](https://datawhatnow.com/)

-Repositoy for all codes found on the [datawhatnow blog](https://datawhatnow.com/).
-The repostiroy is organised in such a way that every blog post has its own folder.
+Repository for all codes found on the [datawhatnow blog](https://datawhatnow.com/).
+The repository is organised in such a way that every blog post has its own folder.
 The code is usually in the form of a Jupyter Notebook because it is made for presentation.

 ### License
 You can use and modify this code in any way you see fit.